-Education is without a doubt a fundamental pillar of growth for human beings all around the world.
-Every country has its own methods in teaching and raising children in order to become part of the unique culture that is their own, and the Japanese education system is no different.
+Education is a fundamental pillar of growth for human beings all around the world.
+Every country has its own methods in teaching and raising children in order to become a part of their unique culture and the Japanese education system is no different.

 School is typically divided into five cycles:

 - Yōchien (幼稚園, Nursery school) from 3 to 6 years old.

 - Shōgakkō (小学, Elementary school) from 6 to 12.